lin-stephanie/astro-antfustyle-theme/src/content/blog/getting-started.md

 This post outlines the essential steps to quickly set up your personal website using the [Astro AntfuStyle Theme](https://github.com/lin-stephanie/astro-antfustyle-theme).
 Each step may involve more detailed content, requiring you to consult other posts for further information.

-## Preparation (Skip If You're a Developer)
+## Preparation

-To build your website with this theme, it's recommended to:
+(_Skip if you’re a developer_) To build your website with this theme, it's recommended to:

 - [Install Node.js](https://nodejs.org/en/download/package-manager) for running and developing the project locally.
 - [Install pnpm](https://pnpm.io/installation) for managing dependencies.